bonklej/exocore/index.md

 # *Bonkle*

 Bonkle is a county fair in Remilia.
 Bonkle is a magnetic value capture mechanism.
 Bonkle is a year-long prank on a year-long prank.
 Bonkle is a daily challenge, Bonkle is a daily war.
 Bonkle is the token that runs only for a limited time, higher & higher, with you & me, together.
 Bonkle is a layer atop a Grand New Experimental Financial Adventure for the followers of the genius avant net art collective, Remilia Corporation.
-Propelled by reviled and cancelled Milady pfps, Bonkle is a bear hug on Bonkler, in bag-pumping alignment with the Remilia Corporation.
+Propelled by the internationally renowned and beloved Milady Maker pfps, Bonkle is a bear hug on Bonkler, in financial alignment with the Remilia Corporation.
 Bonkle ushers on-chain financial artistry into brave new frontiers.
-Bonkle seeks to further the question of a finance art begun by Bonkler.
+Bonkle furthers the question of a finance art begun by Bonkler.

 ![](/images/bonkle_logo.png)
 *Mock up logo for Bonkle*